Ulli Kampelmann: Author

+In 2010, she authored a full-length screenplay detailing the circumstances surrounding her life in and her three successful escapes from East Germany.

-For The Star, the magazine of the Mercedes Benz Club of America, Ulli wrote an article about the first ever long-distance road-trip in an automobile in 1888, which was made by a woman, Bertha Benz, wife of Carl Benz, inventor of the automobile.
+For May-June 2012 edition of The Star, the magazine of the Mercedes Benz Club of America, Ulli wrote an article about the first ever long-distance road-trip in an automobile in 1888, which was made by a woman, Bertha Benz, wife of Carl Benz, inventor of the automobile.

-She authored a full length screenplay detailing the circumstances surrounding her life in and her three successful escapes from East Germany.
+In 2023 she wrote a book covering the lost technologies of successful teaching methods called "Passing on Knowledge".
+This book gives an overview of the most successful reform educators and the methods that made them famous.

+In 2025 she wrote "Visionary Education".
+This book outlines all of the factors which make up an ideal school.

 Educator

 Ulli Kampelmann as a Master of Education, was invited to give art seminars and to publish educational articles about art and art history in various magazines.

-After she opened her art studio in the USA, she was commissioned to write a complete visual arts curriculum for schools K-12.
-This curriculum is currently implemented into a few schools in the USA and Australia.
+After she opened her art studio in the US, she was commissioned to write a complete visual arts curriculum for schools K-12.
+This curriculum is currently implemented into a few schools in the US and Australia.
 She continued to write educational articles about public art and was commissioned to provide continuing education for architects in the field of public arts projects.
 Most recently she took up the production of educational films and documentaries.

 An underlying theme in many of her works is her sensitivity for human rights, specifically one's freedom of expression and right to a good education.

-In May 2014, Ms. Kampelmann conceived of Kampelmann Academy and with the technical skills of her husband Steve Van Stone, the concept was developed to be an online, video-based education site offering aesthetic tutorials to bring about full conceptual understanding of a subject with concurrent facility in application of that subject in life.
-The online academy will contain curricula from kindergarten through high school as well as some college level courses.
+In May 2014, Ms. Kampelmann conceived of Kampelmann Academy and with the technical skills of her husband Steve van Stone, the concept was developed to be an online, video-based education site offering aesthetic tutorials.

 In early 2016, Kampelmann Academy was expanded in order to oversee humanitarian educational projects as well.
 Kampelmann Academy, Inc, a non-profit, tax-exempt organization was established.
-Its first order of business was to build a free, online language course called Say Hello! to teach German to the refugees pouring into central Europe.
-The videos of the language lessons are subtitled in Arabic, English, Persian, Kurmanji and Sorani for the benefit of the refugees from Syria, Iraq, Kurdistan, Afghanistan, Iran, Palestine and elsewhere.
+Its first order of business was to build a free, online language course to teach the German language.